crossplane/crossplane/docs/concepts/terminology.md

 A “Composite Resource” or “XR” is an API type defined using Crossplane.
 A composite resource’s API type is arbitrary - dictated by the concept the author wishes to expose as an API, for example an “AcmeCoDB”.
-A common convention is for types to start with the word “Composite” - e.g. “CompositeAcmeCoDB”.
+A common convention is for types to start with "X" - e.g. "XAcmeCoDB".

 We talk about Crossplane being a tool teams can use to define their own opinionated platform APIs.
 Those APIs are made up of composite resources; when